 9. Tramore Amusement Park, Co.
 Waterford – an old-school experience

-Tramore Amusement is another one of the fun parks in Ireland worth a visit this summer.
+Tramore Amusement in Waterford is another one of the fun parks in Ireland worth a visit this summer.

 Operating during the balmier months, this old-school amusement park offers a variety of fairground rides and carnival games, as well as an indoor arcade.